Managing Oral Allergy Syndrome

 Be aware: You may increase the severity of an OAS reaction by drinking alcohol or exercising after consuming an allergenic food.

 More serious cases

-In more severe OAS cases, a regimen of year-round allergy shots can help, allergists suggest carrying an epinephrine auto-injector (the brands are EpiPen or Twinject).
+In more severe OAS cases, a regimen of year-round allergy shots can help, allergists suggest carrying an epinephrine auto-injector (e.g. an EpiPen).
 Consult your doctor for more information on your own case.